QiuJueqin/MatRaw/README.md

 # What it does

-* *[matrawread](matrawread.m)* first calls dcraw.exe in the command line with *decoding only* option (totally raw, no darkness level subtraction, no interpolation, no white balancing, no aberration correction), and then reads the .PGM image file into the workspace.
+* *[matrawread](matrawread.m)* first calls dcraw.exe in the command line with *decoding only* option ("-4 -D", totally raw, no darkness level subtraction, no interpolation, no white balancing, no aberration correction), and then reads the .PGM image file into the workspace.
 It will only apply **minimum necessary processes** to the raw images, for example, darkness level subtraction, intensity normalization, and demosaicking but without color interpolation (i.e., combines cfa quadruplet into a "large" RGB pixel, without "guessing" the missing values).
 Data returned by *matrawread* is exactly what camera "saw" during the exposure (up to a scale factor).

 * *[matrawproc](matrawproc.m)* allows users to choose whether to perform some basic processing in ISP pipeline to the raw image after *matrawread*, including digital signal amplification, white-balancing, and color space transformation.
 Images produced by *matrawproc* will have similar color appearance to the .JPG thumbnails saved by the camera, but in the absence of post-processing like brightness adjustment, distortion correction, color enhancement, etc.